-The Eastern Mount Lofty Ranges (EMLR) WRP Area consists of two prescribed water resource areas (PWRA), the EMLR PWRA and the Marne-Saunders PWRA.
-In South Australia, important water resources are protected and managed by being 'prescribed' under the South Australian Natural Resources Management Act 2004 (NRM Act), which means that the water resource must be sustainably managed to provide security for all water users (Government of South Australia, 2014).
-Under the NRM Act, for each prescribed water resource, a WAP must be developed by the relevant regional Natural Resources Management Board.
-A WAP is a legal document that sets out the rules for managing the take and use of prescribed water resources to ensure resource sustainability, and must take into account the needs of the environment and the community (Government of South Australia, 2014).
+The EMLR WRP Area consists of two prescribed water resource areas (PWRA), the EMLR PWRA and the Marne-Saunders PWRA.
+In SA, important water resources are protected and managed by being 'prescribed'.
+The surface water, watercourses and wells in the EMLR and Marne-Saunders areas were prescribed under the former NRM Act due to the level of water resource development, and WAPs were developed for each of these areas.
+A WAP is a legal document that sets out the rules for managing the take and use of prescribed water resources to ensure resource sustainability and security for all water users while taking into consideration the needs of the environment and the community (Government of South Australia, 2020).

-Both the EMLR and Marne-Saunders areas have been prescribed under the State NRM Act due to the level of water resource development, and the WAPs have been developed by the South Australian Murray-Darling Basin Natural Resources Management Board (SAMDBNRM Board).
-The WAP for the Marne-Saunders PWRA was adopted in January 2010 and the WAP for the EMLR PWRA was adopted in December 2013.
-These WAPs cover both surface water and underground water resources of the PWRAs.
-The WAPs sets out the rules that guide water allocations, water transfers and water affecting activities such as dam construction and well drilling in the area, as well as ongoing management of allocations (e.g. carryover) and broad monitoring and evaluation.
+The WAP for the Marne-Saunders PWRA was adopted in January 2010 and amended in 2019, and the WAP for the EMLR PWRA was adopted in December 2013 and amended in 2019.
+These WAPs cover surface water, watercourses and underground water resources of the PWRAs.
+The WAPs set out the rules that guide water allocations, water transfers and water affecting activities such as dam construction and well drilling in the area, as well as ongoing management of allocations (e.g. carryover), and broad monitoring and evaluation.